Compass Surveying | Compass Survey | 3 Types of Compass In Surveying | Principle of Compass Surveying

 The Compass survey is not suitable for those areas where the local attraction is suspected due to the presence of magnetic substances like iron ore deposits, electric cables, steel structures, and many more.

-Types of Compass Survey
+Types of Compass Surveying

-The following types of compass surveys,
+The following types of compass surveying,

 • Prismatic Compass